raystack/compass/docs/docs/roadmap.md

 The graph query API should support expressive traversal patterns, not just single-node neighborhood lookups.

-**Entity as a first-class concept.** Meteor resolves entities across sources — recognizing that a BigQuery table, a dbt model, a Tableau datasource, and an Airflow task reference the same logical thing.
-Compass should store and expose these resolved identities.
-One entity, multiple representations, queryable as either the unified entity or any individual facet.
+**Entity resolution and identity.** The same logical thing appears across multiple sources — a BigQuery table, a dbt model, a Tableau datasource, and an Airflow task may all reference the same entity.
+Compass owns entity resolution.
+When Meteor delivers raw observations from different sources, Compass matches them against its existing graph, recognizes duplicates, merges facets, and maintains a unified entity identity.
+One entity, multiple source representations, queryable as either the unified entity or any individual facet.
+Compass is the right place for this because it has the full graph context needed to make resolution decisions — it can compare incoming observations against everything it already knows.

 **Graph-aware ranking.** Assets that are highly connected — many dependents, many consumers, central in the lineage graph — are more important than orphaned tables nobody uses.
 Search ranking should factor in graph centrality and connectivity, not just text relevance.